 The small business owner sits on the high end of our pain scale.
 Although the income from a business can be higher than that from owning passive real estate, that higher income comes from massive commitments of your time and financial resources.
 Payroll, purchasing, advertising and supervising employees will take up the bulk of your time, energy and worries as a business owner.
-I used to live close to three Subway restaurants, and it wasn't
+I used to live close to three Subway restaurants, and it wasn't unusual to see the same man working

-Please turn to page 15
+Please turn to page 68

-Christopher Miller is a Managing Director with Specialized Wealth Management in Tustin, California and specializes in tax-advantaged investments including 1031 replacement properties.
-Chris' real estate experience includes work in commercial appraisal, in institutional acquisitions for a national real estate syndicator, and as an advisor helping clients through over two hundred 1031 exchanges.
-Chris has been featured as an expert in several industry publications, and on television, and earned an MBA emphasizing Real Estate Finance from the University of Southern California.
+Christopher Miller is a Managing Director with Specialized Wealth Management and specializes in tax-advantaged investments including 1031 replacement properties.
+Chris' real estate experience includes work in commercial appraisal, in institutional acquisitions for a national real estate syndicator and as an advisor helping clients through over five hundred 1031 Exchanges.
+Chris has been featured as an expert in several industry publications and on television and earned an undergraduate business degree and an MBA emphasizing Real Estate Finance from the University of Southern California.
+Chris began his real estate career in 1998.
 Call him toll-free at (877) 313 - 1868.